 - Check the box next to Only send a response to people in my Contacts if you don't want everyone who emails you to know that you're away from your mail.

-- With Google Cloud, you'll also see an option to only send a response to people in your domain.
+- With Google Workspace, you'll also see an option to only send a response to people in your domain.
 If you check both of these boxes, only people who are in your contacts and your domain will receive the automatic response.

 - Click Save Changes at the bottom of the page.